Gizra/Gizra-Way-Book/how_and_what_to_document.md

 ![](images/gitbook/image6.jpg)

-Once the review is done, and all comments have been addressed, the PR may be merged into the `master` branch, will automatically cause the official book to be updated.
+Once the review is done, and all comments have been addressed, the PR may be merged into the `master` branch which will automatically update the official book.
 It may take a minute or two for the [site](http://www.thegizraway.com/) to show the new content.
 ![](images/gitbook/image7.jpg)